kera-cudmore/earth-day-hackathon-2022/README.md

 ### Deployment

 The site is deployed using GitHub Pages.
-Visit the deployed site [here.](https://kera-cudmore.github.io/earth-day-hackathon-2022/)
+Visit the deployed site [here.](https://kera-cudmore.github.io/earth-day-hackathon-2022/) To deploy using GitHub pages:

+1. Login or Sign Up to GitHub.
+2. Open the project repository.
+3. Click on "Settings" on the navigation bar under the repository title.
+4. Click on "Pages" in the left hand navigation panel.
+5. Under "Source", choose which branch to deploy.
+This should be Main for newer repositories (older repositories may still use Master).
+6. Choose which folder to deploy from, usually "/root".
+7. Click "Save", then wait for it to be deployed.
+It can take some time for the page to be fully deployed.
+8. Your URL will be displayed above "Source".

 ### Local Development